drelor-online/tildethine-reddit-tipbot/README.md

-To send 1 MayoCoin to Stellar address G...., include this text in the message body:
+To send 1 TildeThine to Stellar address G...., include this text in the message body: